-In analyzing this occurrence of the adjective syncategorematic, we again have the problem of investigating which of the two interpretations, B = A or B > A, is more faithful to Leibniz's general philosophical outlook (see Section 4).
+In analyzing this occurrence of the adjective syncategorematic, we again have the problem of investigating which of the two interpretations, B = A or B > A, is more faithful to Leibniz's general philosophical outlook (see sec.
+4).
 We will therefore look for additional clues in the letter that may favor one of the interpretations.

 It is significant that the letter also contains a discussion of the law of continuity.
-Here Leibniz writes that the rules of the finite succeed in the infinite, and vice versa:

-... il se trouve que les règles du fini réussissent dans l'infini comme s'il y avait des atomes (c'est à dire des éléments assignables de la nature) quoiqu'il n'y en ait point la matière étant actuellement sousdivisée sans fin; et que vice versa les règles de l'infini réussissent dans le fini, comme s'il y'avait des infiniment petits métaphysiques, quoiqu'on n'en n'ait point besoin; [Leibniz 1702a, p.
-93-94] [emphasis added]
+Here Leibniz writes that the rules of the finite succeed in the infinite and vice versa: "il se trouve que les règles du fini réussissent dans l'infini comme s'il y avait des atomes (c'est à dire des éléments assignables de la nature) quoiqu'il n'y en ait point la matière étant actuellement sousdivisée sans fin; et que vice versa les règles de l'infini réussissent dans le fini, comme s'il y'avait des infiniment petits métaphysiques, quoiqu'on n'en n'ait point besoin" (1702, 93-94; emphasis added).

-Leibniz goes on to mention the souverain principe:

-et que la division de la matière ne parvienne jamais à des parcelles infiniment petites: c'est parce que tout se gouverne par raison, et qu'autrement il n'aurait point de science ni règle, ce qui ne serait point conforme avec la nature du souverain principe [Leibniz 1702a, p.
-94]. [emphasis added]
+Leibniz goes on to mention the souverain principe: "et que la division de la matière ne parvienne jamais à des parcelles infiniment petites: c'est parce que tout se gouverne par raison, et qu'autrement il n'aurait point de science ni règle, ce qui ne serait point conforme avec la nature du souverain principe" (1702, 94; emphasis added).

-A number of scholars, including [Knobloch 2002, p.
-67] as well as [Laugwitz 1992, p.
-145], identify the passage on p.
-93-94 as an alternative formulation of the law of continuity, viz., the rules of the finite succeed in the infinite, and conversely.
-Thus, recent scholarship has interpreted this passage as Leibniz's endorsement of the possibility of transfering properties from finite numbers to infinite (and infinitesimal) numbers and vice versa.
+A number of scholars, including Laugwitz (1992, 145) as well as Knobloch (2002, 67), identify the passage on 93-94 as an alternative formulation of the law of continuity; that is, "the rules of the finite succeed in the infinite, and conversely."
+Thus, recent scholarship has interpreted this passage as Leibniz's endorsement of the possibility of transferring properties from finite numbers to infinite (and infinitesimal) numbers and vice versa.
 For example, the usual rules governing the arithmetic operations and elementary functions should be obeyed by infinitesimals, as well.

-Now if infinitesimal expressions were merely shorthand for talk about ordinary finite numbers or a sequence thereof, Leibniz's law of continuity would amount to the assertion that each element in a sequence of ordinary numbers obeys the same rules as ordinary numbers.
+Now if infinitesimal expressions were merely shorthand for talk about ordinary finite numbers or a sequence thereof, Leibniz's law of continuity would amount to the assertion that "each element in a sequence of ordinary numbers obeys the same rules as ordinary numbers."

-But this seems anticlimactic, and moreover too tautological to have been termed a law or a souverain principe by Leibniz.
-Leibniz writes further:

-Et c'est pour cet effect que j'ay donné un jour des lemmes des incomparables dans les Actes de Leipzic, qu'on peut entendre comme on vent [sic], soit des infinis à la rigueur, soit des grandeurs seulement, qui n'entrent point en ligne de compte les unes au prix des autres.
-[Leibniz 1702a, p.
-92]. [emphasis added]

-Leibniz's pair of "soit"s in this remark indicates that there is a pair of distict methodologies involved, as we elaborated in Section 4.
-Note that Ishiguro quotes both a passage on page 91 preceding this remark [Ishiguro 1990, p.
-86], and a passage on page 92 following the remark [Ishiguro 1990, p.
-87], but fails to quote this crucial remark itself (see our Section 5 on truncation manipulations).
+But this seems anticlimactic and, moreover, too tautological to have been termed a law or a souverain principe by Leibniz.
+Leibniz writes further: "Et c'est pour cet effect que j'ay donné un jour des lemmes des incomparables dans les Actes de Leipzic, qu'on peut entendre comme on vent [sic], soit des infinis à la rigueur, soit des grandeurs seulement, qui n'entrent point en ligne de compte les unes au prix des autres" (1702, 92; emphasis added).
+Leibniz's pair of "soit"s in this remark indicates that there is a pair of distinct methodologies involved, as we elaborated in section 4.
+Note that Ishiguro quotes both a passage on page 91 preceding this remark and a passage on page 92 following the remark but fails to quote this crucial remark itself (1990, 86, 87; see our sec.
+5 on truncation manipulations).

 Thus, the letter offers support for the thesis that Leibniz thought infinitesimals (and infinite numbers) could stand on their own (à la rigueur), without paraphrase in terms of finite quantities.
-The letter fits well with the B>A idea that on occasion Leibniz tried to argue optimistically (see Section 4 on $grand\ programmatic\ statements$ ) that B-track techniques should be paraphrasable in terms of A-track ones.
+The letter fits well with the B > Aidea that on occasion Leibniz tried to argue optimistically that B-track techniques should be paraphrasable in terms of A-track ones (see sec.
+4 on grand programmatic statements).